Some good news for homeowners struggling to make ends meet thanks to COVID-19, which as the name implies has been going on for a while now.

 Now borrowers who requested mortgage forbearance back in March or April of 2020 will be able to get another few months to keep monthly payments on hold.

-- Homeowners with a Fannie/Freddie-backed mortgage can now request an additional three months of forbearance
+- Homeowners with a Fannie/Freddie-backed mortgage can now request an additional six months of forbearance

 - Originally allowed for an initial 180 days of payment relief (and an additional 180 days if the borrower needed more time)